interTwin-eu/teapot/CONTRIBUTING.md

 Main branch is always available.
 Tagged versions may be created as needed following [Semantic Versioning](https://semver.org/) as far as applicable.

+## Licence

+By contributing, you agree that your contributions will be licensed under the [Apache 2.0 Licence](https://gitlab.desy.de/intertwin/teapot/-/blob/main/LICENSE?ref_type=heads).

 **This file has been modified from the Chef Cookbook Contributing Guide**.